 - As tempting as it is to stop as soon as you cross the finish line, make sure to keep moving forward – there are a lot of runners on the course, and will be coming up right behind you and may not be able to stop in time!

-- You’ll be guided through the “funnels”, where you’ll be able to pick up water, fruit and your race goody bag.
-Inside your bag you’ll find that coveted 10k Medal.
+- You’ll be guided through the “funnels”, where you’ll be able to pick up water, fruit and your 2024 race medal.

-- Keep making your way along, and you’ll come back out at the Athletes Village, where friends and family will be waiting.
-Collect your bags if you’ve stored them, and make your way back home to put your feet up for a well-earned rest and drink– remember to hydrate!
+- Keep making your way along, and you’ll come back out at the Athletes Village.
+Make your way back home to put your feet up for a well-earned rest and drink– remember to hydrate!

 Results

-Results will be added online on our results page later on in the day (we’ll post to our Facebook page when they are online).
+Results will be added online on our results page later on in the day (we’ll post to our Facebook and twitter when they are online).
 You’ll be able to search for your name or by bib number.

 And that’s it!
 Before you know it you’ll have completed the Admiral Swansea Bay 10k with a coveted finishers medal to admire.
 But most importantly of all – don’t forget to enjoy yourself!